internet safety week

-In edition no. 68 of Internet Security Week JBS pays ransom of $11 million, biggest password leak of all time, BH city hall is hacked and much more.
+In edition #68 of Internet Security Week, JBS pays an $11 million ransom, the biggest password leak of all time, the Belo Horizonte city hall is hacked, and much more.

 News